DaniloMurer/game-roller/README.md

 - add `%game add GAME_NAME`
 - remove `%game remove GAME_NAME`

 After adding a game, the game is accessible for the members.
-The permission for the channel tho need to be created manually.
+The channels are created automatically and the permissions are being applied.

 After removing a game, the game is not accessible anymore.
-The channels need to be deleted.
+The channels and the roles are going to be deleted.